mauecker/ScipyFinalProject/README.md

 ```
 The further usage is explained in the terminal by the program itself.

+## Acknowledgements
+Besides the creators of the libraries mentioned above, this project was enabled by
+- the people who created and maintain [basketball-reference](https://www.basketball-reference.com)
+- [@sherpan](https://github.com/sherpan) and [@smehta73](https://github.com/smehta73) on GitHub, who published an extensive [list of the team abbreviations used on bbref](https://github.com/sherpan/bbref_team_game_logs#basketball-reference-team-abbreviations)

 ## Structure
 ### Files
 The module consists of five `.py`-files: